 Once the questions have been agreed they form the basis of the literature searches to be undertaken by an Evidence and Information Scientist.
 These searches will focus on the patients, interventions, and (sometimes) comparison parts of the question.
-Additional references provided by group members or other interested parties may be included for consideration in the evidence base but must be evaluated on the same basis as all other studies (see section 4.5).
+Additional references provided by group members or other interested parties may be included for consideration in the evidence base but must be evaluated on the same basis as all other studies and must still meet the same inclusion criteria (see section 4.5).